 Additional Scholarship Opportunities

-Residents of Mississippi whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive this renewable scholarship in the amount of $1,600 over a four year period.
+Residents of Mississippi whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive this renewable scholarship in the amount of $400 per year.
 Students must notify the Office of Admissions and indicate parent(s) or grandparent(s) name and year of graduation to determine eligibility.

 Out-of-state students whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive these renewable scholarships which cover non-resident fees.
 Students must notify the Office of Admissions and indicate parent(s) or grandparent(s) name and year of graduation to determine eligibility.